 The best businesses for veterans coming home these wars cut across a variety of industries, including:

 However, this trend has seen a change.
 In stark contrast to WWII and Korean War veterans, the Bureau of Labor StatisticsLink opens in a new tab reports that of the 3.6 million men and women who served in the U.S. military since September 11, 2001, only 4.5 percent of them have started a business.
 History shows that importance of offering benefits for veterans to encourage business ownership.
 The VetFran program aims at empowering these brave individuals with support and opportunity.

 With so many options for launching a business, the choices for veterans are nearly unlimited.
 However, included the home services industry among the sector that provide the best businesses for veterans.
 Depending on the source, the U.S. market for home services total $400-$800 billion a year.
 For decades, homes services remained the domain of wealthy homeowners, especially cleaning, lawn maintenance and landscaping.
 With more women in the workplace creating dual-income households, traditional home services are no longer considered only for wealthy households.
 Some of the best opportunities for the best businesses for veterans in this category include:

-- HVAC – According to the one industry report, the Heating, Ventilation, and Air Conditioning field will grow by 3.1 percent, especially as people move to moreenergy-efficient systems.
+- HVAC – According to the one industry reportLink opens in a new tab, the Heating, Ventilation, and Air Conditioning field will grow by 3.1 percent, especially as people move to moreenergy-efficient systems.